MontclairRobotics/FRC-Programming-Guide/src/Java-Fundamentals/course/Control-Flow.md

 # Control Flow
 Control flow is the way a program decides what to do and when.
-Generally, code is executed top to bottom, in the order of appearance, but control flow statements allows for branching and conditionally-executed code.   can be modified using `functions`, `loops`, `if` / `else` statements, `jump` statements, and `try`/ `catch` blocks.
+Generally, *code is executed top to bottom*, in the order of appearance, but control flow statements allows for branching and conditionally-executed code.
+This can be done using `functions`, `loops`, `if` / `else` statements, `jump` statements, and `try`/ `catch` blocks.
+We will learn about a few of these later but for no here is an overview of what each is before we start learning about them.

 <hr>

 # Terminology

+The following is stuff we haven't learned yet but will later!

-**Functions** : Allow for repeated portions of code to be executed differently each time based on a parameter
+- [**Functions**](./Functions.md) : Allow for repeated portions of code to be executed differently each time based on a parameter
 >`System.out.println("HELLO")` is a function that changes its execution based on the parameter passed, the string.
-We'll cover these more in depth later.
+We'll cover these very soon!

-**Loops** : Repeats a block of code several times, either in iteration, or while a condition is true.
+- [**Loops**](./Loops.md) : Repeats a block of code several times, either in iteration, or while a condition is true.
 >Imagine printing
 >```python
 >>>> Hello 1
 >>>> Hello 2
 >>>> Hello 3
 >```
->with just a single block of code rather than 3 lines.
-Its more cleaner.
+>With just a single block of code that repeats rather than 3 lines.
->They will be covered more in depth later.
+>They will be covered soon as well.

-**If/Else** statements : Let you branch between different executions of the same code based on a condition.
+- [**If/Else**](./If-Else.md) statements : Let you branch between different executions of the same code based on a condition.
 >Like a human, we conditionally behave as well.
 >```
 >If hungry, Then Eat().